-From time to time at The Velvet Onion, we naturally recieving inquiries about articles published in a popular British newspaper concerning one of the key figures we feature on our pages.
+Whilst it’s seemingly fairly quiet on the Boosh front, we’re naturally receiving inquiries about recent articles published in a popular British newspaper concerning one of the key figures we feature on our pages.

 Here at the Velvet Onion we pride ourselves on bringing you news from the Booshniverse based on facts.
 Some news providers, however, prefer not to restrict themselves to things that are actually happening.

 And why not, when reality can be so disappointingly mundane?
 So, as there’s not a lot of Boosh news that’s really happening at the moment, we thought we’d bring you a round-up of the Boosh-related ‘news’ stories that are complete tosh, all brought to you by Britain’s best-loved tabloid…

 This story has been peddled out on at least 3 occasions over the past 12 months.
 Some choice extracts from the articles are, “It will mark the end of the comedy duo, who have been performing since 1998.”
 And “Noel Fielding and Julian Barratt are close to calling time.”
 The ‘source’ quoted in one of these articles was also discovered to be a joke post on a fan forum!
 Luckily for us, the forthcoming movie (or movies, plural), an album/set of EPs and even the Mighty Decider App have proved these stories to be complete fabrication.

 “RONNIE WOOD & NOEL FIELDING WRITING BOOK”

 If only this were true, but sadly it isn’t.
 According to the journalist they were writing a version of Where the Wild Things Are.
 Neatly done.
 As the article appeared in July 2008, we can only assume that either they’re very slow writers, they’ve forgotten that they were supposed to be doing it, or…it’s utter rubbish.
 Hmmmm, go figure.